-On-premises models have been around longer than SaaS therefore it is viewed by many as less risky.
+On-premises models have been around longer than SaaS software, therefore it is viewed by many as less risky.
 SaaS tends to center around impact risks such as loss of control, integration issues and data storage being off-site.
 On premises risks are more related to implementation such as deployment, support and training.
-Which model has the least amount risk is difficult to justify as ultimately it depends on the businesses operations.
+Which model has the least amount risk is difficult to justify as ultimately it depends on the business’s operations.

 Our verdict: Draw

-The differences between SaaS and on-premises
+The differences between SaaS and on-premise

 |Software-as-a-Service (SaaS)||On-premises software|

-|Fast start up||Takes time, personnel and equipment for set up|
+|Fast startup||Takes time, personnel and equipment for set up|

 |No server hardware (purchase or maintain)||Purchase and maintain server hardware|